Department of Prints,

 Caspar David Friedrich, Selbstbildnis mit aufgestütztem Arm, um 1802

 The study room at the "Kupferstichkabinett" or Department of Prints, Drawings and Photography is also the reading room for the library.
-Prints can be shown upon request on Tuesdays, Thursdays and Fridays from 2 p.m. to 5 p.m.
+Prints can be shown upon request on Tuesday and Thursday 2 p.m. to 5 p.m.

 With its more than 100,000 works on paper and high quality of its prints, the Hamburger Kunsthalle is among the most important collections of its kind in Europe.
 Its many holdings and wide array of rare drawings and printed graphics from the 15th century to the present make it possible to understand the history of these various genres and gain an overview of European art history.